 Training provider accreditation promotes the delivery of quality training, which results in competent physicians who provide high quality patient care.

-Accreditation Renewal commenced in 2015 to develop a comprehensive, RACP-wide strategy and program for accrediting training providers that:
+Accreditation Renewal is a RACP-wide strategy and program for accrediting training providers that:

 - links directly to RACP curricula